All applications to AUB’s full time Higher Education courses are made via UCAS.

 The UCAS application cycle opens in early September and the closing date for equal consideration of applications to all courses is 15th January.
 Applications to join 2nd or 3rd year of degree courses should also be made via UCAS.

 We are happy to accept and consider applications received after this date but places may be limited on some very popular courses.

-We will start to process UCAS applications in October.
+We start to process UCAS applications in October.